AR gives you another tool in your belt when it comes to driving sales and enhancing brand value through mobile devices

 Augmented reality solutions in the customer support arena are only now starting to come to fruition, but the early returns are extremely promising.
 From AR manuals to the possibility of remote tech support via AR, augmented reality offers the possibility of making customer service more interactive and responsive.

 Augmented reality is more than just a novelty or a new frontier in gaming.
 It stands to be one of the driving forces behind sales and marketing innovations over the next decade.
-Using AR, forward-looking businesses will be able to upgrade the experience they offer their customers, leading to increased business opportunity and sales.
+Using AR, forward-looking businesses will be able to upgrade the experience they offer their customers, leading to increased business opportunities and sales.